sakshiglaze/Inner-Compass-AI/README.md

 # Inner-Compass-AI

 Inner Compass AI is an interactive web application designed to provide mental health support through empathetic AI conversations, guided meditations, and stress-relief games.
 The application aims to create a safe space for users to explore their feelings and find personalized coping strategies.
+URL : https://inner-compass-ai.streamlit.app/

 ## Table of Contents